 It’s even got its own cool name:

-It’s essentially a debate between people who focus on cutting spending and people who focus on increasing income.
+When you boil it down to its core, the Latte Factor is a debate between people who focus on cutting spending and people who focus on increasing income.

 Heck, I even wrote an article about it called 3 Habits That Are Costing You Hundreds of Thousands.

 But regardless of your mindset toward small purchases like specialty coffee, you need to realize something about both ways of thinking.

 They both start off with a false assumption.

 Both Teams Assume You Actually Want The Latte

 The frugal argument is: You should learn to make sacrifices in the present to save money for the long term.

 They encourage you to put aside your wants for the sake of saving money.
 It’s all about learning to suppress your desires and channel it elsewhere.
 It’s the Mr. Money Mustache way.

 People on Team Big Wins, like Ramit Sethi, argue you should only focus on really big purchases and automate your investments.
 Then spend the remainder of your money on whatever the heck you want.
 A latte (or any other small purchase) is just a drop in the bucket.
 So stop wasting your energy on something with such a minor impact.